fjvallarino/monomer/tasks.md

   - Check if Windows/Linux also miss top pixel
     - Fix for all if they do
     - If they don't, add custom handling for macOS
+  - Use channel to group SDL events, task status and render requests (to avoid checking all the time)
   - Check cross compilation
     - https://github.com/zw3rk/toolchain-wrapper
     - https://medium.com/@zw3rk/a-haskell-cross-compiler-for-ios-7cc009abe208